Stochastic Finite Volume Approximation with Clustering in the Parameter Space for the Forward Uncertainty Quantification of Differential Equations with Random Parameters: Introduction

 The stochastic finite volume (SFV) method proposed firstly in \citet{abgrall2007simple} approximate solutions by building grids in the paramter space.
-SFV only requires little modification of the numerical scheme for the deterministic forward problem, thus is also referred to as a semi-intrusive UQ method \citep{Jin2017}.
-The advantage of SFV is that no specific form of the random parameter is required, and discontinuous solutions and those with sharp interfaces can be accurately approximated.
-However, for even moderate-dimensional random paramters, the computational cost of SFV becomes prohibitively high as the number of grid cells (finite volumes) grows exponentially as the number of dimensions for structured grids in the paramter space \citep{Abgrall2014,Geraci2016}.
-Building unstructured grids seem to be a remedy for the problem, but there is yet no algorithms for building unstructured grids in parameter spaces with dimension larger than three.
+SFV only requires moderate modification of the numerical scheme for deterministic problems, and is also referred to a semi-intrusive UQ method \citep{Jin2017}.
+The advantage of SFV is that no specific form of the random variable is required such that discontinuous solutions and sharp interfaces can be accurately approximated.
+However, for even moderate-dimensional random paramters, the computational cost of structured-grid-based SFV becomes prohibitively high as the number of grid cells as finite volumes grows exponentially with the number of dimensions of the parameter space \citep{Abgrall2014,Geraci2016}.
+Building unstructured grids seem to be a remedy for the problem, but there is yet no algorithm for building unstructured grids in parameter spaces with dimension larger than three.

-In the current study, we propose a new SFV scheme based on clustering samples in the parameter space where the clusters can be regarded as unstructured grid cells with implicit boundaries.
-The conditional expectation in each finite volume is approximated on the samples in the finite volume.
-The convergence of the new scheme is discussed and validated on test cases of Darcy flows in porous media with random parameters.
+In the current study, we propose a new SFV-cluster scheme where grid cells in the parameter space are built by clustering samples, such that the clusters can be regarded as unstructured grid cells with implicit boundaries.
+The conditional expectation in each cell treated as a finite volume is approximated using the samples in the cell.
+The approximation error of the new scheme is discussed and the new algorithm is validated on test cases of the Kraichnan-Orszag three-mode problem and the Buckley-Leverett example.

 The paper is organised as follows.
 Section 2 presents the development of SFV method.
-Section 3 presents the new SFV-cluster scheme in the SFV framework by clustering samples in the parameter space.
-Section 4 presents error analysis.
-Section 5 shows the test cases.
-Section 6 is the conclusion remarks.
+Section 3 presents the clustering algorithm in the parameter space.
+Section 4 shows the error analysis.
+Section 5 presents the test case.
+Section 6 is the conclusion of the current study.